integrations/terraform-provider-github/website/docs/index.html.markdown

   organization.
 It can also be sourced from the `GITHUB_OWNER` environment variable.

+* `organization` - (DEPRICATED) This is the target GitHub organization or a user to manage.
+The account corresponding to the token will need "organization" privileges for this organization.
+It must be provided, but it can also be sourced from the `GITHUB_ORGANIZATION` environment variable.

 * `base_url` - (Optional) This is the target GitHub base API endpoint.
 Providing a value is a requirement when working with GitHub Enterprise.
 It is optional to provide this value and it can also be sourced from the `GITHUB_BASE_URL` environment variable.
 The value must end with a slash,